bahar-niknam/Transformer-architecture-presentation/README.md

 # Transformer-architecture-presentation
-💡 An in-depth exploration of Transformer architecture, starting from Seq2Seq models and progressing to advanced attention mechanisms. based on “Attention Is All You Need”.
+💡 An in-depth exploration of Transformer architecture, starting from Sequence-to-Sequence (Seq2Seq) models and progressing to advanced attention mechanisms. based on “Attention Is All You Need”.

 **Author:** Bahar Niknam
 **Format:** PDF Slide Deck